Validation

 When calibration lapses, the CMMS knows but the MES doesn't.
 An operator can start a batch on equipment that should be blocked.
 When a deviation occurs, the QMS captures it but doesn't update the equipment's qualification status in the validation tracker.
 When an auditor asks about the equipment's current status, you have to manually correlate information from five sources.

 In Seal, validation is part of the platform.
-When you qualify equipment, that status is visible everywhere—in the equipment record, in the batch record, in the deviation investigation.
+When you qualify equipment, that status is visible everywhere.
+In the equipment record, in the batch record, in the deviation investigation.
 When calibration lapses, the equipment is blocked from use automatically.
 When a deviation triggers a requalification assessment, the validation status updates.
 The answer to "what's the status of this equipment?" is one click, not three hours.

 The Qualification Lifecycle

-Validation Lifecycle
+Fig. 2 — Validation Lifecycle

 Qualification establishes the baseline that everything else builds on.
 Design Qualification confirms the equipment is appropriate for its intended purpose before you buy it.
-Installation Qualification verifies it was installed correctly—utilities connected, software configured, safety interlocks functioning.
+Installation Qualification verifies it was installed correctly.
+Utilities connected, software configured, safety interlocks functioning.
 Operational Qualification proves it operates according to specifications across its intended range.
 Performance Qualification demonstrates it performs consistently in your actual environment with your actual materials.

 Each phase builds on the previous.
 You don't skip from IQ to PQ.
 Each phase has a protocol defining tests and acceptance criteria, execution with data capture, and a summary report documenting results.
-Deviations during qualification require assessment—does this affect the conclusion, or can you proceed?
+Deviations during qualification require assessment.
+Does this affect the conclusion, or can you proceed?

 But qualification isn't the end.
 It's the beginning of ongoing verification.